Industry 4.0: Upskilling and Reshaping Leaders Drives Business Results

 Partner, Industrial

-Megan is a Partner in the firm’s Chicago office and a member of the Industrial Practice Group with a focus on the automotive industry.
-With more than 25 years of recruitment experience in HR management and search, Megan is a tenured search professional, with a strong and entrepreneurial background.
+Megan is a Partner in the firm’s Chicago office and a member of DHR’s Industrial and Human Resources Practice Groups.
+With more than 25 years of experience in Human Resources leadership and executive search, Megan is an accomplished talent advisor and problem solver, with a robust and entrepreneurial background.

 Stay Connected